 In a noisy world, fresh and reasoned perspectives on hot-button topics are essential to dialogue.
 Some issues merit exploration because they ignite passion and controversy, while others of equal consequence need to be more fully understood because they have not yet received the attention they deserve.
 Powerhouse speakers lead conversations on a medley of issues, offering fresh perspectives on healthy living, delving into sexuality, and sharing lessons about innovations that are strengthening health and the systems that provide it across the US and around the globe.

-Spotlight Health Underwriters
+Aspen Ideas: Health Underwriters

 For information about underwriting opportunities for Aspen Ideas: Health 2019, please contact Deb Cunningham by email or at (202) 701-7347.